ryanmichaeljames/ryanmichaeljames.github.io/_posts/2024-11-11-dataverse-solution-version-git-tag.md

 In this guide, we'll set up an Azure DevOps pipeline that automatically tags the latest commit in the main branch with the version number from a Dataverse Solution.xml file.
 This setup helps track solution versions in Git, making it easy to locate specific versions of your Dataverse solution over time.

 > **Note:** This tagging process isn't intended for release tags.
-The tag is moved to the latest commit that matches the version in `Solution.xml`, ensuring that unrelated changes (like config updates) don’t leave the version tag on older commits.
+The tag is moved to the latest commit that matches the version in `Solution.xml`, ensuring that unrelated changes (like config updates) don't leave the version tag on older commits.
 However, because this pipeline deletes and recreates tags, it can cause issues if used with release tags or if others rely on specific tags for deployments.
-For production or release tags, it’s safer to create new versioned tags (like v1.0.1, v1.0.2) for each update rather than overwriting existing tags.
+For production or release tags, it's safer to create new versioned tags, like `v1.0.1` or `release-v1.0.2`, for each update rather than overwriting existing tags.

 ## Step 1: Create the Pipeline YAML File